wp-cli/cache-command/README.md

 ### wp cache delete

-Remove a value from the object cache.
+Removes a value from the object cache.

 ~~~
 wp cache delete <key> [<group>]